cs50nestm/cs50labs/linearsearch/README.md

 Practice writing a **linear search** algorithm by completing the function in `linear.c`.
 The purpose of the program is to determine if a number that is input matches any of the numbers on a particular bingo card.

-The function prototype is already defined as
+The function prototype is already defined as:

 ```c
 bool linear_search(int arr[], int n, int size);